Latest posts

 A flat list of metric definitions transforming into a living concept graph with lineage, context, behaviour, and policy orbits.

-From Metric Stores to Knowledge Machines
+Metric Stores to Knowledge Machines: The Evolution of Semantic AI

 Why static metric definitions can't scale to AI - and what replaces them.